Ozone Season Nitrogen Oxides Figures

 - 480,000 tons lower (53 percent reduction) than in 2005 (before implementation of CAIR), and

 - 30,000 tons lower (7 percent reduction) than in 2015.

 - In 2016, CSAPR NOₓ ozone season program emissions were 33 percent below the regional emission budget of 628,392 tons.

 Ozone Season NOₓ State-by-State Emissions

-- Twenty-three states had emissions below their CSAPR 2015 allowance budgets, collectively by about 180,000 tons.
-Two states (Louisiana and West Virginia) exceeded their 2015 budgets by about 2,800 tons combined through use of excess allowances in other states.
+- Twenty-three states had emissions below their CSAPR 2016 allowance budgets, collectively by about 210,000 tons.
+Two states (Louisiana and Missouri) exceeded their 2016 budgets by about 3,900 tons combined.

 Ozone Season NOₓ Emission Rates

-- In 2015, the average NOₓ ozone season emission rate fell to 0.10 lb/mmBtu.
-This indicates a 40 percent reduction from 2005 emission rates, with the majority of reductions coming from coal-fired units.
+- In 2016, the average NOₓ ozone season emission rate fell to 0.09 lb/mmBtu for CSAPR ozone season program states and 0.10 lb/mmBtu nationally.
+This represents a 50 percent reduction from 2005 emission rates, with the majority of reductions coming from coal-fired units.

 Analysis and Background Information

-Nitrogren oxides, or NOₓ, are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
+Nitrogen oxides are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
 NOₓ emissions contribute to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse human health effects.
-NO₂, one form of NOₓ, is specifically linked to adverse health effects on the human respiratory system.